foundata/guidelines/oci-container-image-guide.md

   required semantics. `IG0184`<a id="ig0184"></a>
 - Make executables, configuration and data no more permissive than their runtime use requires. `IG0185`<a id="ig0185"></a>
-- Ensure the runtime identity cannot change executable code or immutable configuration, including by changing their permission modes.
+- Ensure unprivileged runtime identities cannot directly change executable code or immutable configuration, including by changing their permission modes.
+  Document intentional administration of those files by an authorized root or sudo identity; unrestricted root access can change them on a writable root filesystem.
   `IG0186`<a id="ig0186"></a>
 - Preserve executable bits in version control for source-controlled executable files. `IG0187`<a id="ig0187"></a>